aragon/hack/docs/getting-started.md

 How is this possible?
 In a nutshell, thanks to something called peer-to-peer data architectures.
 The key point is that in a P2P architecture, instead of requesting data from a central server, you request it from multiple computers (peers) around you.

-While this is nothing new by itself -- P2P architectures have existed since the 1990’s (where they rose to fame with file sharing programs like BitTorrent and Tor browser) -- what's new is the addition of cryptography and economic incentives to these architectures.
+While this is nothing new by itself -- P2P architectures have existed since the 1990’s (where they rose to fame with file sharing programs like BitTorrent and Napster) -- what's new is the addition of cryptography and economic incentives to these architectures.

 This fusion of seemingly disparate disciplines was the big innovation behind Bitcoin, and has led to the emergence of a new field of research called cryptoeconomics.